sambsp/UnityToolkit/README.md

 # UnityToolkit
 Collection of tech of Unity3d

-# 1, Position Camera to a target, after position, camera will lookat the target automatically
+# 1, Locate camera to position, after that, camera will lookat the target automatically

 ```c#
 // get the camera transform